Numerical method for scattering problems in periodic waveguides: Introduction

-The numerical method is then extended to the halfguide problems.
-As any LAP solution of a halfguide problem is (not uniquely) extended to a solution of a fullguide problem with a non-vanishing source term, the numerical method contains two steps.
-The first step is to find out the source term that the fullguide problems approximates the halfguide problem, for given boundary data.
-We compute the boundary values for basis functions in the space that the source term lies in, and then find out the corresbonding coefficients by the least square method.
-As the choice of source term is not unique and the operator is compact, a Tikhonov regularization technique is adopted.
-With this source term, we can go to the second step, i.e., to solve the fullguide problem and approximate the solution of the halfguide problem.
+The numerical method is also extended to halfguide problems.
+From \cite{Zhang2019a}, any LAP solution of a halfguide problem is (not uniquely) extended to an LAP solution of a fullguide problem.
+Thus the numerical method can be designed as two steps.
+The first step is to find out the source term for the fullguide problems such that its solution approximates that of the halfguide problem, for given boundary data.
+We compute the boundary values for basis functions in the space where the source term lies in, and then find out the corresponding coefficients by the least square method that approximates the boundary data.
+As the choice of source terms is not unique and the problem is severely ill-posed, a Tikhonov regularization technique is adopted.
+With this source term, we go to the second step, i.e., to solve the fullguide problem with the method developed in this paper and approximate the solution of the halfguide problem.
+Moreover, the methods can also be extended to more general wavenumbers in the same way.

-The rest of this paper is organised as follows.
-We recal the integral representation for LAP solutions in the second section, and develop the high order numerical method on the curve in the third section.
-Then a finite element method for the fullguide problems is studied in Section 4.
-Then we extend the method to halfguid problem in Section 5.
-In Section 6, we present several numerical results of our proposed methods.
+The rest of this paper is organized as follows.
+We recall the mathematical model of the scattering problem in the second section, and introduce the Floquet-Bloch theory in the third section.
+Then we consider the quasi-periodic cell problems in the fourth section.
+In Section 5 and 6, we apply the Floquet-Bloch transform to obtain a simplified integral representation of the LAP solutions.
+In Section 7, we develop a numerical method to compute the numerical solutions, based on the integral representation.
+Then we extend the method to halfguide problems in Section 8 and more general wavenumbers in Section 9.
+In the last section, we present numerical results to show the efficiency of our algorithms.